DewS-9/cleaned-cafe-sales-data-analysis/README.md

 ## Overview
 This project focuses on cleaning and analyzing a messy coffee shop transaction dataset.
-The goal was to transform inconsistent raw data into a reliable dataset and get meaningful business insights.
+The goal was to transform inconsistent, messy data into a reliable dataset and get impactful business insights.

 ---